-Most times, high blood pressure (hypertension) and increased pulse (or heart rate) go hand-in-hand.
+Many times, high blood pressure (hypertension) and increased pulse (or heart rate) occur together.
 However, some people with hypertension have low pulses.
 This may seem contradictory, but there’s usually an underlying cause that may or may not indicate a health problem.

 What’s the Difference Between Blood Pressure and Pulse?